categories

 2. Patiently wait for one of the meeting participants to share their screen.

-3. When a participant shares their screen, click on the Request Control button to ask the participant for control over their screen.
+3. When a participant shares their screen, click Take control in the Teams meeting toolbar (inside the app window) to request control of their screen.

 5. Once you are done with the virtual system connect interaction, click the Stop Control button to revoke the presenter’s screen control from your end.